Jonny Guadarrama

 Jonathan Guadarrama (born March 5, 1999) is an American soccer player who plays as a left-back.

 Career

 Youth

 Guadarrma attended Logan High School, also playing for various club teams including; The Aggies, La Roca, Northern Utah United and Infinity, before joining the Real Salt Lake academy.

-College & Amateur
+College and amateur

 In 2017, Guadarrama attended Salt Lake Community College, going on to make 19 appearances, scoring eight goals and tallying eight assists over two seasons with the Bruins.
 Guadarrama completed a third college season, playing at the University of Montevallo and making 16 appearances and scoring three goals for the Falcons.

 In 2019 and 2021, Guadarrama also played in the USL League Two for Park City Red Wolves.

 Professional

 On January 19, 2022, Guadarrama signed with USL League One club Chattanooga Red Wolves ahead of their 2022 season.
 He made his professional debut on April 6, 2022, appearing as an 85th–minute substitute during a 1–0 loss to Louisville City FC in the Lamar Hunt U.S. Open Cup.